Dvals: Georgian theory

-From the 15th century on Ossetians start to settle in Dvaleti province, located in the Northern part of the main Caucasus Range.
+From the 15th century on Ossetians began to settle in Dvaleti province, located in the northern part of the main Caucasus range.
 This continued throughout the 16th century, while in the 17th century, assimilation of the local Georgian ethnic group of Dvalians draws to its end.
 Before the settlement of Ossetians in Dvaleti, a major part of the Dvalians had migrated to different parts of Georgia: Shida Kartli, Kvemo Kartli, Imereti, Racha.

 Russia annexed Kartli-Kakheti in 1801 along with Dvaleti.
 In 1858 Dvaleti was administratively detached from Tiflis Governorate, and attached to the Tersky district of Russia.

 Vakhushti Bagrationi pointed out that “the language they speak is old, Dvalian, but presently they use Ossetian as if it were their native tongue”.
 V. Gamrekeli regarded Dvalians Vainakhs, Kartvelian Vainakhs to be more exact.
 V. Gamrekeli believed that the Kartization of the Dvalians occurred in the 7th century, when the Kartlian population, fatigued by the Arab rule, had migrated.
 The author later changed his views, and in an article published in Georgian Soviet Encyclopedia he recognized the Dvalians as Kartvelian tribes, namely Zans.
 Some scholars point that they were not exactly Zan but represented one the Kartvelian languages.
 The last of the Georgian authors to address the issue of Dvalian origins was B. Gamkrelidze, who arrived at the conclusion that “Dvaleti, from ancient times, culturally, and administratively had always been an integral part of the Georgian world″.